 Additional activities to build positive life skills and encourage wellness are offered through our Cohen Clinics.
-Veterans, military family members, and community partners are invited to take advantage of financial and employment workshops, caregiver and military informed care trainings, marriage management, couples cooking classes, women Veterans groups, Yoga, Tai Chi, and more.
+Veterans, active duty service members, military families, and community partners are invited to take advantage of financial and employment workshops, caregiver and military informed care trainings, marriage management, couples cooking classes, women Veterans groups, Yoga, Tai Chi, and more.

 Our Cohen Clinics provide various support groups to help our clients achieve their goals.
-Topics in these groups include conquering anxiety and post-traumatic stress disorder, art therapy, and anger management, and are specially designed for Veterans and military family members who are looking to build new friendships, gain a renewed sense of community, strengthen bonds with others through shared experiences, and learn new solutions that will assist them in handling challenges.
+Topics in these groups include conquering anxiety and post-traumatic stress disorder, art therapy, and anger management, and are specially designed for Veterans, active duty service members, and military families who are looking to build new friendships, gain a renewed sense of community, strengthen bonds with others through shared experiences, and learn new solutions that will assist them in handling challenges.

 Our psychiatric nurse practitioners provide time-limited, evidence-based practices that serve individual adults, couples, families, and children.
 Diagnoses may include mood, anxiety, transition, adjustment, impulse control, conduct, learning, and mild developmental disorders, as well as PTSD.

-Jeanette James is the Clinic Director for The Steven A. Cohen Military Family Clinic at Endeavors, El Paso.
-She is responsible for managing the day to day operations of the cl Read More
+Aileen G. Serrano is the Lead Clinician for The Steven A. Cohen Military Family Clinic at Endeavors, El Paso.
+As a Licensed Professional Counselor and Licensed Chemical Depend Read More